-Hi!
-I’m a graduate student and Marshall Scholar studying Moral, Political, and Legal Philosophy at the University of St. Andrews.
-I’m interested in human rights advocacy in Latin America and community-driven change around the world.
+I am a postgraduate student and 2019 Marshall Scholar studying Moral, Political, and Legal Philosophy at the University of St. Andrews and University of Stirling.
+I’m interested in human rights in Latin America and community-driven change around the world.

 currently thinking about...

 I am interested in the philosophy of human rights and philosophical approaches to public policy.
 By understanding gaps in the human rights paradigm, I hope to engage in better advocacy and direct action.
-My previous advocacy and research has focused on the stories of Central American refugees and asylum seekers to the United States, the intersections of climate change and indigenous land defenders, reproductive justice in Central America and the Southern Cone, and labor/welfare practices in the Southern Cone.
+My previous advocacy and research has focused on rights violations of asylum seekers to the United States, intersections of climate change and indigenous land defense, reproductive justice in Central America and the Southern Cone, and labor/welfare practices in the Southern Cone.

 My undergraduate thesis focused on the ways that the language of democracy and democratic peace impacted the international community during the Falklands/Malvinas War and reconciliation theory more broadly.
-I am currently interested in better understanding how international advocacy for democracy and human rights impacts reconciliation and economic development, especially in the postcolonial global South.
+I am invested in understanding how international advocacy for democracy and human rights impacts reconciliation and economic development, especially in the postcolonial global South.